Social Media Guidelines

 If you have questions, please contact Heather Busch, creative services manager, at email@example.com.

 To strengthen our College’s brand, College Relations asks that social media users use the College’s Grammar, Punctuation and Style Manual and Graphic Identity Manual as general handbooks.
 It’s a good idea to have “John Tyler Community College” prominently featured in the name or main content of your social media page.
 Proper logo use is also encouraged for pages officially connected with the College.

 Ownership and Responsible Parties

 The College Relations office is the primary administrator for the College’s main pages on any social media site.
-If you would like to contribute or make a suggestion about these sites, please contact Heather Busch, web content and electronic communications manager, at email@example.com.
+If you would like to contribute or make a suggestion about these sites, please contact Heather Busch, creative services manager, at firstname.lastname@example.org.

 Student organizations and clubs are encouraged to develop a social media presence under the direction of their club advisor and the Student Activities office.
 Club advisors must have administrator privileges on the club page.
 Developing “friendships” and links between student clubs and the official College pages is encouraged.

 If you would like to set up an official online presence for your club, talk to your club advisor.